Skip to main content

 You will now see all the visit data associated with that invoice cycle ready for you to generate an invoice.

-Once you are ready to generate your invoices, click the Generate invoice button, here you can select whether this is done by Contract or Client.
+Once you are ready to generate your invoices, click the Generate invoice button, here you can select whether to generate an invoice per contract or an invoice per client.

 For more information on generating and exporting invoices, see this article - How to export and send invoices in Birdie.